 This search tool is one of the most visually interesting among all of the search tools.
 Check out the animations as linkages are built!

-The Internet Archive
+The Internet Archive Wayback Machine

 Arguably the most incredible search engine online is the Internet Archive - it allows time travel!
 This incredible database has crawled the Web since 1996.
-It hold more than 85 billion web pages.
+It hold more than 150 billion (!) web pages.
 You can recover Web pages from a decade ago - news items - track the development of a Web site over years.
-You can restore broken links to material that has been removed from the Web.
-There are special sections for moving images, text, audio, software and education.
-And, there are special collections for historic events.
-This is an awesome resource.

 Exalead